-Please use the buttons below to see more information on Harlequins and matches between Irish and Quins over the years.
+Please use the buttons below to see more information on Harlequins and matches between Exiles and Quins over the years.

 As a game, it was not a great advert for rugby, however at this stage of the season wins are crucial and today’s victory keeps Irish in the hunt for a play-off position.